Nikhilagarwalgk/React_Notes/React hooks.md

 3. Pasing data from child to parrent button in parent component, when clicks call function in child component.
 Data to be shown in parent component?

+SEACRH for the photos of question by Prabhat?